SrdjanCoric/pedac/light_pedac.md

 #        - Palindromes are case sensitive ("Dad" is not a palindrome, but "dad" is.)

 #      Implicit requirements:
-#        - the returned string doesn't have to be the same string object.
+#        - the returned string shouldn't be the same string object.
 ```

 ### **D**ata Structure / **A**lgorithm